Huotes/CommitMaker/README.md

 Why do Java programmers have to wear glasses?
 Because they don't C#.

 Two wrongs don't make a right.
 Unless you're Chuck Norris.
 Then two wrongs make a roundhouse kick to the face.

+Whiteboards are white because Chuck Norris scared them that way.